AlecJ/ava2/readme.md

 ## To Do

--   highlight selectable territories
--   highlight selected territory
+-   fix loading

 -   way to see unit details (anytime)

--   indicate if country has units for each player
+-   change "Purchase Units" to "View Unit Details" when not in purchase phase

+-   west russia border removed

+## More Todo

 -   if rejoining, show loading spinner if session ID provided, otherwise straight to landing page

 -   clear "place units" after placing units
 -   anti-aircraft cannot be placed
--   increase polling only during mobilization phase
--   allow undo during mobilization/purchase phases?
--   during mobilization, highlight factory tiles

--   show current production per player

--   dragging units into "territory" boxes

--   selectTerritory validation rules

--   cannot select hawaii
--   west russia border removed

 -   remove console logs
 -   add logging